 How will my son/daughter know when to book flights to the volunteer program?

 It is important that your son/daughter registers on his/her chosen IVHQ program before booking flights to the program destination.
 A volunteer’s place is not confirmed on an IVHQ program until the volunteer has registered by paying the Registration Fee of US$299.
-See our Booking Process page for further information.
+See our How To Get Started page for further information.

-Once registered, volunteers will be prompted to ensure they make a number of essential preparations, including booking flights, organizing travel and insurance and completing a criminal background check.
-Volunteers are encouraged to enter their flight details into their MyIVHQ Profile once booked.
+As an IVHQ volunteer, your son/daughter will be supported by a Volunteer Program Manager, who is an expert in all things related to volunteering on the specific program your child is set to experience.
+This means that once they are Registered, they will be guided by their Program Manager to ensure they make a number of essential preparations, including booking flights, organizing travel and insurance and completing a criminal background check.
+Volunteers are encouraged to enter their arrival details into their MyIVHQ Profile once booked.

 What vaccinations does my son/daughter need to get before leaving home?

 It’s very important that a volunteer has all the necessary vaccinations well in advance of heading abroad and the vaccinations required vary from country to country.
-Detailed information and advice is provided in the Program Information Booklet.
+Detailed information and advice is provided in the Program Information Booklet and by the dedicated Program Manager.

 How can my son/daughter obtain a criminal background check to bring to the program?